 I found a home I want to buy, how do I proceed to purchase?

 You’ve found a property that checks the boxes and meets your needs, you want to proceed to purchase, but you’re not sure what to do next.
-The following are important steps to be taken:
+The following are essential steps to be taken:

 1. Attorney